 Another one of the main differences between biltong and jerky is in the seasonings used.
 Biltong steaks are marinated in a pool of vinegar and a unique mix of spices and then taken out where they are manually seasoned with more spices before being hung up to airdry.
 Jerky is not flavoured in the same way; it is more often than not marinated in sugary sauces and then dried (more like cooked) in an oven.

 Believe us, you can’t eat a horse no matter how hungry you get but you can jerky a horse….not that we’ve tried!

-Now don’t get us wrong, it is possible to make a healthy beef jerky but what you’re left with is something that starts to resemble biltong, so why bother if you ask us.
+Now don’t get us wrong, it is possible to make healthy beef jerky.
+But what you’re left with after removing all the “bad stuff” is something that resembles biltong anyway!
+So why bother (if you ask us).